 Editor instruction: change this subclause as indicated below

 There are two types of TS deletion: non-PCP/non-AP STA-initiated and HC/PCP-initiated.
-In both cases, the SME entity above the MAC generates an MLME-DELTS.request primitive specifying the TSID and direction of the TS to be deleted and the reason for deleting the TS.
-In both cases, the SME entity above the MAC generates an MLME-DELTS.request primitive specifying the TSID and destination DBand STA of the TS to be deleted and the reason for deleting the TS.
-This causes the MAC to send a DELTS Action frame to the PCP/AP.
+In both cases, the SME entity above the MAC generates an MLME-DELTS.request primitive specifying either the allocation or TS to be deleted and the reason for deleting the allocation or TS.
+In OBand, or in DBand when deleting a TS, receiving an MLME-DELTS.request primitive causes the MAC to send a DELTS Action frame.

+In DBand, an SP or CBAP allocation can be deleted at any point in time.
+A PCP/AP can delete any allocation.
+A non-PCP/non-AP STA can delete only allocations that were created using the STA address as Source AID or Destination AID.
+Deleting an allocation also triggers deletion of any TS that is dependent on that allocation, specifically:

+Deleting an SP allocation also triggers deletion of any TS with access policy SPCA or SEMM using the allocation

+Deleting a CBAP allocation with unicast Source AID also triggers deletion of any TS with access policy EDCA using the allocation

+Deleting a CBAP allocation with broadcast Source AID also triggers deletion of any TS with access policy EDCA using the allocation, provided there is no other CBAP allocation the TS could use

+In DBand, receiving an MLME-DELTS.request for an allocation causes the MAC to send a DELTS Action frame to PCP/AP.
+If the allocation Destination AID is unicast, PCP/AP shall send a DELTS Action frame to the allocation Destination AID.
+PCP/AP shall also remove the scheduling information corresponding to the allocation and contained in the Extended Schedule Elemenet

+Receiving an MLME-DELTS.request for a TS causes the DBand MAC to send a DELTS Action frame to the STA at the other end of the TS.

 The encoding of ReasonCode values to Reason Code field (see 8.4.1.7) values is defined in Table 8-35.

-The TS is considered inactive within the initiating MAC when the ACK frame to the Action frame is received.
+When deleting an allocation or TS, the allocation or TS is considered inactive within the initiating MAC when the ACK frame to the Action frame is received.
 No Action frame response is generated.

 Figure 10-10 shows the case of TS deletion initiated by the non-PCP/non-AP STA and the case of TS deletion initiated by the HC/PCP.